-Who gets GIST
+Who gets GIST?

-GIST in children is rare.
+GISTs in children and adolescents are rare.

 People with an early stage GIST often do not have any symptoms.
 So an early stage GIST may be found when people are having tests for other medical conditions.
 Most GISTs are diagnosed in later stages of the disease.
 The symptoms of an advanced GIST are likely to include:

 - pain or discomfort in the tummy (abdomen)